ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The routing model for Secure-EL1 and non-secure interrupts chosen by the TSP is
-described in Section 2.2.2.
-It is known to the TSPD service at build time.
+described in Section `Secure Payload Dispatcher`__.
+It is known to the TSPD
+service at build time.

+.. __: #spd-int-registration

 The TSP implements an entrypoint (``tsp_sel1_intr_entry()``) for handling Secure-EL1
 interrupts taken in non-secure state and routed through the TSPD service